JLB & Associates Inc. Sells 299 Shares of Cadence Design Systems, Inc. (NASDAQ:CDNS)

-JLB & Associates Inc. trimmed its holdings in Cadence Design Systems, Inc. (NASDAQ:CDNS – Free Report) by 4.4% in the fourth quarter, HoldingsChannel.com reports.
-The institutional investor owned 6,483 shares of the software maker’s stock after selling 299 shares during the quarter.
-JLB & Associates Inc.’s holdings in Cadence Design Systems were worth $1,766,000 at the end of the most recent reporting period.
+JLB & Associates Inc. reduced its position in shares of Cadence Design Systems, Inc. (NASDAQ:CDNS – Free Report) by 4.4% in the 4th quarter, HoldingsChannel.com reports.
+The firm owned 6,483 shares of the software maker’s stock after selling 299 shares during the quarter.
+JLB & Associates Inc.’s holdings in Cadence Design Systems were worth $1,766,000 at the end of the most recent quarter.

-A number of brokerages have recently issued reports on CDNS.
-Needham & Company LLC reiterated a “buy” rating and set a $320.00 price objective on shares of Cadence Design Systems in a research note on Wednesday, March 6th.
-KeyCorp increased their price target on Cadence Design Systems from $325.00 to $335.00 and gave the company an “overweight” rating in a research note on Tuesday, February 13th.
-StockNews.com upgraded Cadence Design Systems from a “hold” rating to a “buy” rating in a research note on Tuesday, March 12th.
-Stifel Nicolaus increased their price target on Cadence Design Systems from $300.00 to $350.00 and gave the company a “buy” rating in a research note on Tuesday, February 13th.
-Finally, Robert W. Baird increased their price target on Cadence Design Systems from $289.00 to $302.00 and gave the company an “outperform” rating in a research note on Tuesday, February 13th.
-One equities research analyst has rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-According to MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus target price of $311.33.
+Several equities analysts recently issued reports on the company.
+Stifel Nicolaus boosted their price objective on Cadence Design Systems from $300.00 to $350.00 and gave the company a “buy” rating in a research report on Tuesday, February 13th.
+Needham & Company LLC reiterated a “buy” rating and issued a $320.00 price objective on shares of Cadence Design Systems in a research report on Wednesday, March 6th.
+KeyCorp boosted their price objective on Cadence Design Systems from $325.00 to $335.00 and gave the company an “overweight” rating in a research report on Tuesday, February 13th.
+Robert W. Baird boosted their price objective on Cadence Design Systems from $289.00 to $302.00 and gave the company an “outperform” rating in a research report on Tuesday, February 13th.
+Finally, Wells Fargo & Company boosted their price objective on Cadence Design Systems from $310.00 to $330.00 and gave the company an “overweight” rating in a research report on Tuesday, February 6th.
+One investment analyst has rated the stock with a hold rating and eight have issued a buy rating to the company.
+Based on data from MarketBeat, Cadence Design Systems currently has a consensus rating of “Moderate Buy” and a consensus price target of $311.33.

-In related news, VP Thomas P. Beckley sold 65,268 shares of the firm’s stock in a transaction dated Thursday, February 15th.
-The stock was sold at an average price of $296.98, for a total value of $19,383,290.64.
-Following the sale, the vice president now directly owns 156,156 shares of the company’s stock, valued at $46,375,208.88.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-In other Cadence Design Systems news, CEO Anirudh Devgan sold 1,454 shares of the stock in a transaction on Tuesday, February 27th.
+In other Cadence Design Systems news, CEO Anirudh Devgan sold 1,454 shares of the company’s stock in a transaction on Tuesday, February 27th.
+The stock was sold at an average price of $303.90, for a total value of $441,870.60.
+Following the transaction, the chief executive officer now directly owns 136,455 shares of the company’s stock, valued at approximately $41,468,674.50.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+In other news, CEO Anirudh Devgan sold 1,454 shares of the stock in a transaction on Tuesday, February 27th.
 The stock was sold at an average price of $303.90, for a total transaction of $441,870.60.
-Following the sale, the chief executive officer now directly owns 136,455 shares in the company, valued at approximately $41,468,674.50.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, VP Thomas P. Beckley sold 65,268 shares of the stock in a transaction on Thursday, February 15th.
-The shares were sold at an average price of $296.98, for a total value of $19,383,290.64.
-Following the sale, the vice president now owns 156,156 shares in the company, valued at $46,375,208.88.
+Following the sale, the chief executive officer now directly owns 136,455 shares of the company’s stock, valued at approximately $41,468,674.50.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, Director James D. Plummer sold 2,412 shares of the stock in a transaction on Thursday, March 7th.
+The stock was sold at an average price of $315.40, for a total value of $760,744.80.
+Following the sale, the director now directly owns 22,923 shares in the company, valued at $7,229,914.20.
 The disclosure for this sale can be found here.
-Insiders have sold 200,244 shares of company stock valued at $58,930,611 over the last ninety days.
-0.62% of the stock is owned by corporate insiders.
+Insiders have sold a total of 200,244 shares of company stock valued at $58,930,611 in the last ninety days.
+0.62% of the stock is currently owned by corporate insiders.

 Cadence Design Systems Company Profile